xjlin0/attendees32/README.md

   - [x] [2PR#20](https://github.com/xjlin0/attendees32/pull/20) new attendance datagrid filtered by meets and date ranges, since current datagrid_assembly_all_attendances & datagrid_coworker_organization_attendances cannot show correct attendings with real data (returning attendings only limit to 20 and not matching to filtered attendance's attending -- refresh the datagrid & reloading attending lookup with attendance filters)
   - [x] [2PR#23](https://github.com/xjlin0/attendees32/pull/23) auto-generation attendance by attending meet and recent attendance status
   - [x] Easier UI for batch add attendingmeet
-  - [ ] member list (attendance level with editing category, with sort by family/last names)
+  - [x] member list (attendance level with editing category, with sort by family/last names)
 - [ ] Folkattendee List grouped by Folk
   - [ ] For carpooling, needs consent too, as well as shown in Attendee update page.
-- [x] [2PR#22](https://github.com/xjlin0/attendees32/pull/22) Create roaster page (no real-time update for multiple coworkers in v1)
+- [x] [2PR#22](https://github.com/xjlin0/attendees32/pull/22) Create roster page (no real-time update for multiple coworkers in v1)
-  - [ ] Coworker roaster on phone/web, X: characters, Y: dates(gatherings)
+  - [ ] Coworker roster on phone/web, X: characters, Y: dates(gatherings)
 - [ ] Division specific menu links, such as including selected meets in the search params
   - [ ] Junior
   - [ ] Data